-Dow Dives 1,900 Points, NYSE Halts Trading As Stock Indexes Plummet
+Dow Dives More Than 2,000 Points; Steep Market Slide Triggered Trading Halt

 The oil price war comes amid increasing fears that the coronavirus will hit the global economy hard as factories shut down, travel plans are canceled and spending grinds to a halt.
 In Italy's industrial region, 16 million people are under quarantine as the country fights to control the coronavirus outbreak there.

-Worldwide, there are more than 110,000 COVID-19 cases, including more than 7,000 each in South Korea, Italy and Iran, according to a dashboard created by the Johns Hopkins Whiting School of Engineering.
+Worldwide, there are more than 110,000 COVID-19 cases, including more than 7,000 each in South Korea, Italy and Iran, according to a dashboard created by Johns Hopkins University's Whiting School of Engineering.